Philip-Otter/OCM/README.md

 ### The HTML Shellfish

 HTML shellfish are used to inject custom HTML into the cheat menu build process.
-The end shellfish is used to terminate the section of custom html
+The end shellfish is used to terminate the section of custom HTML.

 Syntax:
 ```